 - Pain and Suffering: You could be compensated for the physical pain, anguish, and discomfort you felt after the injury.

-Contact Brown & Barron online today to schedule a free case review with a with a brain tumors lawyer serving Baltimore.
+Contact Brown & Barron online today to schedule a free case review with a brain tumors lawyer serving Baltimore.

 Damages for Loss of a Loved One

 If your loved one passed away because of their injury, you could recover the following damages:

 - Funeral and burial expenses: Any costs associated with organizing and carrying out a funeral can be included in your claim.
 This also includes the cost of burial, cremation, or another chosen method of laying someone to rest.

 - Loss of consortium: You could recover compensation for the loss of love, companionship, affection, moral support, assistance, and protection.

 Pain and suffering and loss of consortium are non-economic damages, which means they do not have a specific monetary value associated with them.
 However, an attorney from Brown & Barron will calculate the value of these damages in your Baltimore failure-to-diagnose case.